Skip to footer content

 Imports System.Collections.Generic

-After adding a generic namespace, create a new List object by specifying the data type of all the elements you want to store inside angular brackets (< >).
+After adding the generic namespace, create a new List object by specifying the data type of all the elements you want to store inside angular brackets (< >).
 Here's an example of how to create a list of integers:

 List<int> numbers = new List<int>();